Chances are, you’ve heard about people starting membership sites and making buckets of money.

 If you’re up for playing a bigger game, rather than giving in to those progress-halting worries of yesterday, you’re ready to create a membership site to leverage your time and make money faster.
 Fantastic!

-But, just as you’re enjoying your moment of excited inspiration, you wonder what is the best platform to build your membership site with?
+But, just as you’re enjoying your moment of excited inspiration, you wonder what is the best membership website builder to create your membership site with?

-Well, your options fit into two broad categories — a WordPress Plugin or a non-Wordpress All-in-One platform.
+Well, your options fit into two broad categories — a WordPress Plugin or a non-WordPress All-in-One membership site platform.

 Let’s take a look.

-If you’ve already got an existing WordPress website oozing with content and attracting traffic, then a plugin may be the best option.
+If you’ve already got an existing WordPress website oozing with content and attracting traffic, then a WordPress membership plugin may be the best option.

 Using a plugin gives your readers a sense of familiarity as you can maintain brand consistency and probably reuse your existing website theme.

-Plugins makes marketing simple as you can install a ‘log in’ button on your existing home page and avoid having to create a new domain name as well.
+Plugins make marketing simple because you can install a ‘log in’ button on your existing home page and avoid having to create a new domain name as well.
 Plugins these days are remarkably easy to get up and running too — even for non-techies.